Companion Dog Group

 Hindquarters are muscular and with broad second thighs.
 The angulation of the hindquarters is in balance with the angulation of the forequarters.
 The stifles are well bent, and the hocks are well let down.
 When the dog is standing, the short, strong rear pasterns are perpendicular to the ground and, viewed from the rear, parallel to each other.
 In profile, the croup is nearly flat.

 The feet are relatively small, oval in shape and compact with well-arched toes and thick, elastic pads.
 Feet do not turn in or out.
-Nails are short and dark or self-colored, depending on coat color.
+Nails are short and dark or self-colored.
 Dewclaws may be removed.

 Serious Fault: Thin pads, splay foot.